 Search by Sales and Debt History

-For example, maybe you’re interested in office spaces approaching foreclosure.
+Or, maybe you’re interested in office spaces approaching foreclosure.
 To find these, you would click into the Debt tab and select the pre-foreclosure category drop-down menu to serve up relevant options.
-Or, you could select the auction menu to find properties nearing foreclosure.
+Here, you could even select the auction menu to find properties nearing foreclosure.

 Search by Tenant

-Simply click on the Tenant tab and search either by exact tenant name, NAICS or SIC identification code.
+If you have a specific tenant or type of tenant you’d like to search for, simply click on the Tenant tab.
+Here, you can search either by exact tenant name, NAICS or SIC identification code.
 This will pull up matching results immediately.